ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

 ### Fetching the appConfigClient across other classes
 {: #fetching-the-appConfigClient-across-other-classes}

-Once the SDK is initialized, the appConfigClient can be obtained across other classes as shown below:
+When the SDK is initialized, the appConfigClient can be obtained across other classes as shown:

 ```java
 // **other classes**